 1563–1750 ca: the database continues to cover a very large part of the urban population of Piedmont.
 Although it includes only one of the cities under Savoy rule which in 1612 exceeded 10,000 inhabitants, Chieri—the others being Cuneo, Vercelli, Mondovì, and Turin—this does not seem to be a major issue as the excluded centers are of a similar size to those we included, with the exception of Turin, which was already approaching 25,000 inhabitants and would exceed the 57,000 mark little more than a century later.
 As already mentioned, there are no usable sources for Turin covering this period, nonetheless, the urban sample still seems to be adequately representative of the Sabaudian State and Piedmont.

 1750 ca.–1800 ca.: the eighteenth century, and particularly the second half, is a period when the urban population of Piedmont grew exceptionally quickly, due to different factors which undoubtedly include the boom of the textile industry there, particularly that of silk (Barbero 2008, pp. 307–13).
 Some cities were affected by this much more than others, and their population bulged accordingly: the most spectacular case being Mondovì, which grew from about 7,000 inhabitants to more than 17,500 between 1734 and 1774.
 Although our database does include cities growing vigorously in the period (the population of Saluzzo grew by 49.5 percent, that of Carmagnola by 34.7 percent), few of the most dynamic Piedmontese cities are included in the urban sample and furthermore, by the end of the eighteenth century the sample no longer includes any of the largest cities of the region.
 This is certainly a significant shortcoming, however: (1) it involves a very short part of the long time period we cover, and (2) as already mentioned, usable estimi dating to the late eighteenth century are extremely rare in Piedmont, especially in the cities, so that this is not a problem which could have been overcome by a different sampling strategy.
 In fact, we included Saluzzo precisely because it had exceptionally late usable sources.
-As explained in the main text, this is due to the early introduction of the “modern cadastr” in Piedmont (1731), which discontinues the estimi time series.
+As explained in the main text, this is due to the early introduction of the “modern cadastre” in Piedmont (1731), which discontinues the estimi time series.
 Table A1 summarizes the long-term population change in the main cities of the region.

 Table A1